lsqc/nix/README.md

         - `testbox`: a random thingy used for testing
     - `lxc/`: configurations for Proxmox LXC containers
         - `atm`: a container for a ATM10 minecraft server instance.
-        - `dns`: parent directory for all dns servers
+        - `dns/`: parent directory for all dns servers
             - `dns-1`: primary dns server
             - `dns-{2-3}`: secondary dns server
     - `vm/`: configurations for Proxmox VMS